 7. Pocket money chores list: age appropriate chores

 This is another question we get asked a lot.
-The answers can be quite varied – We have kids on the app doing everything from from shoveling snow off the drive, to waxing surfboard.
+The answers can be quite varied – We have kids on the app doing everything from shovelling snow off the drive, to waxing surfboards.
 Having said that, we’ve pulled together the most common chores per age, to help you kick start some ideas…

 - Making dinner